sous-chefs/java/README.md

 - `default`: whether this the default installation of this package, boolean true or false
 - `reset_alternatives`: whether alternatives is reset boolean true or false
 - `variant`: One of `hotspot`, `openj9`, or `openj9-large-heap`
+- `custom_naming_capture`: optional regular expression for capturing in the package file name the elements needed to build the installation directory name
+- `custom_naming_replace`: optional expression used by String.gsub method for building the installation directory name with capturing groups in the file name

 #### Examples